 For a then 20-year old Picasso, the “Blue Period” marked an important phase in his artistic career.
 It was a time to process grief and solitude.
-Wassily Kandinsky and Franz Marc named their artistic group the “Blue Rider”, led by their penchant for the colour.
+Wassily Kandinsky and Franz Marc named their artistic group the “Blue Rider”, led by their penchant for the color.
 Kandinsky wrote: “The deeper the blue becomes, the more strongly it calls man towards the infinite, awakening in him a desire for the pure and, finally, the supernatural.”
 (Concerning the Spiritual in Art (Über das Geistige in der Kunst), 1911)

-Carlo Bertè’s paintings primarily depict nocturnal atmospheres with abstract constructions and landscapes protruding from twilit to distinctly night-time skies.
-The imperfections and discolouration of old and used canvases allow the artist to emphasize the plasticity of luminous buildings.
+Carlo Bertè's paintings primarily depict nocturnal atmospheres with abstract constructions and landscapes protruding from twilit to distinctly night-time skies.
+The imperfections and discoloration of old and used canvases allow the artist to emphasize the plasticity of luminous buildings.
 In contrast, the occasionally deep blue heavens shine in the background lending the abandoned surroundings optimism and hope.

 All the pieces in this exhibit showcase the world in its many facets: be it colorful and jaunty, with a bright horizon or dark clouds or as a sentiment of loneliness and abandonment offset by the sky.
 The dalliance between light and the color blue as the embodiment of serenity, balance and hope shows what mankind really desires.